dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/sections/11_Groups_Counting_Actions.md

 ,\]
 where $X/G = \ts{\Orb(x_1), \cdots, \Orb(x_n)}$ is the set or orbits and $\Fix(g) = \ts{x\in X \st gx=x}$ are the fixed points under $g$.

-> Mnemonic: the number of orbits is equal to the average number of fixed points, i.e.
+> Slogan: the number of orbits is equal to the average number of fixed points.

 :::